peach-xiao/EMRT/README.md

   ```
   pip install yacs pyyaml
   ```

->> If you have any questions about installing and using PaddlePaddle, please refer to [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) or [PaddleViT](https://github.com/BR-IDL/PaddleViT).
+reference documents

-5.
+> If you have any questions about installing and using PaddlePaddle, please refer to [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) or [PaddleViT](https://github.com/BR-IDL/PaddleViT)

 * 1. 项目1
 * 2. 项目2
 * 3. 项目3